ilhambo/.comDocumentation/GetStarted/index.md

-#Welcome to Umbraco.com
+#Welcome to Umbraco as a Service
-We're excited you have decided to use umbraco.com!
+We're excited you have decided to use Umbraco as a Service!

-###What's up with the name umbraco.com?
+###What's up with the name Umbraco as a Service?
-Since umbraco.com _is_ Umbraco we thought we'd stick with a name that describes what it is.
+Since Umbraco as a Service _is_ Umbraco we thought we'd stick with a name that describes what it is.
 So there you go.
-We also like to call it just ".com".
+We also like to call it just "UaaS".

 ## Projects and Sites
-In umbraco.com we organize your work into projects which are made of sites, teams, settings, and other related resources like databases and file storage.
+In Umbraco as a Service we organize your work into projects which are made of sites, teams, settings, and other related resources like databases and file storage.
 In a Trial project you have just one site with a team of one.
 But with an Agency project you have three sites (development, staging, live), a team of many, and other items.
 But always you start with a project and then, depending on what you want to do, you'll use a site from that project.

 ![environment](images/environment.png)